I’ve spent a lot of time discussing the importance of the foods that you eat and their connection with your thyroid in the past.

 A word of caution, however:

-If you elect to consume foods which are naturally high in sugar (such as some fruits) then beware to also avoid consuming large amounts of fat (this includes healthy fats as well).
+If you elect to consume foods that are naturally high in sugar (such as some fruits) then beware to also avoid consuming large amounts of fat (this includes healthy fats as well).

 Modifier #6: Coffee